Our industry viewpoints

 Intergenerational financial planning5 July 2018 | Finance Research

 We were asked by the financial adviser firm Origen to talk to their clients about financial planning across the generations: how they feel about it, what they do about it, what aspirations and concerns they have…and how an adviser can help.

 We share our findings on how the older generation views family wealth planning.

 Longitudinal Qualitative Tracking26 February 2018 | Research

-We take a look at Buying Personas, as B2B suppliers seek to develop customer models which combine practical and emotional needs with a view to meeting them more effectively.
-Read the article.
+We take a look at the emergence of Buying Personas, and the role of research in helping to develop them, as B2B suppliers seek to develop customer models which combine practical and emotional needs with a view to meeting them more effectively.